 Module code: ACT3017

-The module offers an opportunity for integration of principles and skills from across the programme in relation to a fully supported Industry facing – season of self-generated work.
+This module offers an opportunity to integrate principles and skills from across the programme to a fully supported industry-facing season of self-generated work.
+The module affords time to interrogate collaborative practice, artistic autonomy and self-made work for the actor within the values of equality, diversity and inclusivity

-This Module continues to interrogate the landscape of collaboration, artistic autonomy and self-made work for the actor.
-Building on Collaborative Principles at level 4 and The Actor in Rehearsal 4 at Level 5 it offers the actor an opportunity to become part of a season of self-generated, devised work – from inspiration through pitching/funding and into performance – this module offers the experience of self-generation in relation to Industry.
+Building on Collaborative Principles at level 4 and The Actor in Rehearsal 4 at Level 5, the module offers the actor an opportunity to become part of a season of self-generated, devised work from inception through pitching/funding and into performance; this module provides the experience of self-generation in relation to the contemporary theatrical terrain.